-This is a full-term course that focuses on financing entrepreneurial companies, especially start-up and early-stage ventures.
-Investing in such ventures is characterized by very high degrees of uncertainty and complex asymmetries of information between investors and the entrepreneur which can lead to misalignment of incentives and conflicts of interest.
+Investing in entrepreneurial ventures is characterized by very high degrees of uncertainty and complex asymmetries of information between investors and the entrepreneur which can lead to misalignment of incentives and conflicts of interest.
 The twin aims of the course are for students to learn how to make investment decisions in these situations (i.e. which opportunities to pursue and which to pass up) and how to structure the terms of the investment in such a way as to cope with uncertainty and reduce conflicts of interest arising due to asymmetries of information.